TureganoJose/Battery_opt/README.md

 I made sure that the number of cycles calculated were reasonable.
 I can calculate the maximum number of cycles and then I can add up the actual number of cycles from the solution plus the idle time.
 As stated above market 2 prices are generally higher so battery uses it for charging while discharging in market 1.

+Plots on the left hand side show charge power (top) vs discharge power (bottom).
+They also show the price of each market.
+X-axis is expresed in 0.5 hour intervals as a unit of time.
+Blue trace is Market 1.
+Green trace is Market 2.

 ![Aurora_full_3_years](Aurora_pics/Aurora_full_3_years.png)